IJSComplexMatter/cddm/doc/quickstart.rst

 This way it is possible to normalize the computed data with the :func:`.multitau.normalize_multi` function in four different ways:

 * *baseline* : norm = NORM_BASELINE (norm = 0), here we remove the baseline error introduced by the non-zero background frame, which produces an offset in the correlation data.
-For this to work, you must provide the background data to the :func:`.multitau.normalize_multi`
+For this to work, you must provide the background data to the :func:`.multitau.normalize_multi` or :func:`.core.normalize`
 * *compensated* : norm = NORM_COMPENSATED (norm = 1), here we compensate the error introduced at smaller delay times, which is due to non-ergodicity of the data.
 Basically, we normalize the data as if we had calculated the cross-difference function instead of the cross-correlation.
 This requires one to calculate the delay-dependent squares of the intensities, which slows down the computation.
 * *subtracted* : norm = NORM_SUBTRACTED (norm = 2), here we compensate for baseline error and for the linear error introduced by the not-known-in-advance background data.
 This requires one to track the delay-dependent sum of the data, which further slows down the computation
 * *subtracted and compensated* : norm = NORM_COMPENSATED | NORM_SUBTRACTED (norm = 3), which does both the *subtracted* and *compensated* normalizations.